Food Differences in Italian Regions

 As a country focused on the quality of ingredients, Italy’s culinary differences depend on what is readily available and the climate that is in the region.
 From the snow-capped north to Mediterranean south looking onto Africa, there’s a lot more to the country than pizza and pasta.
 If anything, that’s just the start.

-While many Italian dishes are similar across the country, differences are seen in their contents and the style of cooking, a trait that families across the country are proud of.
+While italian food in jacksonville and other places tend to be similar across the country, differences can be seen in their contents and the style of cooking, a trait that families across the country are proud of.

 Drawing in foodies from across the world, Italy is top of the list for a culinary tour of a lifetime.
 To taste your way across the country on a private tour of Italy, you’ll need to know what regions you cannot miss, here’s an appetiser to wet your lips;